korbal/compost-v3/README.md

 A web app that is a searchable database of home compostable items.
 Already up to 1500 unique visitors a month.
 [canicompostit.com](https://canicompostit.com)

-The fastest way to find out if something can gointo your home composting bin.
+The fastest way to find out if something can gointo your home composting bin...

 Stack is nuxt.js and google sheet as a backend for statically generated pages.